muggy8/improbable/have-and-havenot/U5fsaQzI.md

 Phanna glared at me in disgust as Melody spoke her words.

-Although I hadn't done anything that I felt was so horribly wrong, Phanna, was of a different onion.
+I felt I hadn't done anything that was deserving of this treatment, but Phanna, was of a different opinion.

 In fact, I wasn't even sure how Melody got here in the first place.

-"Um, Melody, can I ask you what was the last thing you remembered before you found yourself in this glass box?"
+"Um, Melody, can I ask you what was the last thing you remember before you found yourself in this glass box?"
 I asked trying to figure out what exactly happened.

 "Uh...
 Ummm...
 I was...
 Um...
 Having a chat with you two, Master Ethan and I think Amanda was there too."

 Something sounded strange about Melody's comment.

-I didn't recall happening at all.
+I didn't recall something like that happening at all.
 In fact, I couldn't remember a time where all the people Melody named were together and having a chat.

 Phanna seemed to have noticed it too as their face twisted.